 For an off-kilter layered look that’s still rich and layered, combine different metals such as copper hardware, brass fixtures, and silver finishes for a more laid back however elegant statement.

-Add life to your kitchen decor with striking patterned flooring and rugs that’ll add a dynamic visual punch compared to a basic wooden or tiled floor.
+Add life to your kitchen decor with striking patterned flooring and rugs that’ll lend a dynamic visual punch compared to a basic wooden or tiled floor.

 Traditional English Kitchen